MmZhang01/StockAnalysis/README.md

 # StockAnalysis
-## Built portfolio allocation models using Python-Pyomo to pick the optimal stock allocation under a specific risk level
+Built portfolio allocation models using Python-Pyomo to determine the optimal stock allocation, delivering Efficient Frontier model for investor to pick the ideal risk and return levels.

-## Implemented Monte Carlo simulation to predict the potential returns, earning over $5 million during 2021
+Implemented Monte Carlo simulation to predict the potential returns, earning over $5 million during 2021.

 ## Go to Stock Risk Analysis and Investing file for details!!